-In order to load new software into a CPU II+ (A80903), track module (A80418) or RIO module (A80413), a serial cable with null modem needs to be connected between the serial port on the front of the display and the DIAG port on the module whose software is to be updated.
+NOTE NOTE In order to load new software into a CPU II+ (A80403), track module (A80418) or RIO module (A80413), a serial cable with null modem needs to be connected between the serial port on the front of the display and the DIAG port on the module whose software is to be updated.
+NOTE NOTE In order to load new software into a CPU III (A80903) an Ethernet cable needs to be connected between the Display Laptop port and CPU III Laptop port.